RetailMarketingAI/retailsynth/analysis_workflow/3_scenario_analysis/pricing_strategy_visualization.md

 ## Segment Analysis Based on Price Sensitivity

-Here we perform an analysis of customer segments analysis.
+Here we perform an analysis of customer segments.
 The segments are determined by the customer's latent price sensitivity, as defined inside the synthesizer.
 We have:

 1. 'High sensitivity', who are highly reactive to price change;
 2. 'Medium sensitivity' moderately responsive,